RedHatOfficial/ose-pivproxy/README.md

-# Containerized PIV/CAC Proxy for Authentication in OpenShift
+# Containerized PIV/CAC Authentication Proxy for OpenShift

-## Reference
-This was created from the documentation provided by OpenShift for versions [3.4](https://docs.openshift.com/container-platform/3.4/install_config/configuring_authentication.html#RequestHeaderIdentityProvider), [3.5](https://docs.openshift.com/container-platform/3.5/admin_solutions/authentication.html#request-header-auth), and [3.6](https://docs.openshift.com/container-platform/3.6/admin_solutions/authentication.html#request-header-auth).

 ## Overview
 This project is to provide a streamlined process for implementing a PIV/CAC authenticating proxy for OpenShift Origin and Enterprise (OCP).
 The containers provided can be either CentOS or RHEL7 based.
 The advanced configuration can be performed without creating a new project or forking this one.
 The process is easy to understand and can be completed in a few steps by administrators.

+## Reference
+This was created from the documentation provided by OpenShift for versions [3.4](https://docs.openshift.com/container-platform/3.4/install_config/configuring_authentication.html#RequestHeaderIdentityProvider), [3.5](https://docs.openshift.com/container-platform/3.5/admin_solutions/authentication.html#request-header-auth), and [3.6](https://docs.openshift.com/container-platform/3.6/admin_solutions/authentication.html#request-header-auth).

 ## Requirements
 * OpenShift Origin/Enterprise 3.4+